 - Supporting documentation may include copies of tax returns, W2 forms, proof of public assistance and/or other benefits/support received, assets, untaxed income, business income and/or additional information for household members.

 Students may submit documentation directly to SUNY and the documentation will be distributed to the SUNY campuses they have applied to.
-Students may also submit documents directly to SUNY Delhi's Student Financial Service office by using our Secure Upload form.
+Our preferred method is to submit documents directly to SUNY Delhi's Student Financial Services office by using our Secure Upload form.
 The link to this Secure Upload form is provided on our request for information letters and emails.

 Most Common EOP Verification Questions